Scheduled MonumentsEnglandCross dyke on Ragpit Hill, 230m ENE of Great Kimble church

 What is Cross dyke on Ragpit Hill, 230m ENE of Great Kimble church?

-Cross dyke on Ragpit Hill is a linear earthwork of probable Iron Age date located in Buckinghamshire near Great Kimble.
+Cross dyke on Ragpit Hill is a linear earthwork of Iron Age date situated on the Chiltern Hills near Great Kimble in Buckinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013933.

 Who is responsible for protecting Cross dyke on Ragpit Hill, 230m ENE of Great Kimble church?